You should consider Cloudflare workers

 Then there’s the obvious question of performance: both CPU and execution time are capped, and especially in the free tier you can easily exhaust your limits if you don’t pay attention.

 Finally, the access control and permissions could be more granular.
 You basically have a single toggle that grants a user or an API token write permissions to every single worker on the account.
-Maybe not a huge problem for personal use (tough definitely not optimal), but can be a deal breaker in a professional / enterprise setting.
+Likely doesn’t matter for most when it comes to personal use, but can be a deal breaker in a production setting.

 Final thoughts